If you’re planning a trip Down Under you’re going to want to put as many of these things to do in Australia as you can fit on your bucket list!

 Rottnest Island is a nature reserve filled with gorgeous beaches and interesting local wildlife.

-The ocean here is great for swimming, snorkelling, and surfing, though it’s the animals on land that tend to attract the most visitors.
+The ocean here is great for swimming, snorkelling, and surfing, though it’s the Australian animals on land that tend to attract the most visitors.

 Rottnest Island is home to the quokkas, which are small and adorable marsupials that look a little bit like wallabies.